 Real Estate Information

 There is no one style of living in the Lake Norman community.
 From multi-million dollar estates to small lake homes, you will find something to suit every budget or taste.
 Looking for a tiny two-bedroom cottage with a boat ramp?
 You will find it here.
 Maybe you prefer a sprawling million-dollar home with gorgeous views.
 You will find that here, too.
 Look for plenty of new construction as builders attempt to keep up with the influx of residents from the Midwest and the Northeast, as well as those who work in Charlotte and want a getaway from the city.
 You will also find a mix of homes in community-oriented subdivisions as well as private homes in quiet locations.
-Most residences fall between $400,000 and $4 million.
+Residences can fall between $400,000 and upwards of $6 million.

 - Lake Norman of Catawba